So, why would you pick a spring powered blaster in this day and age?

 Finally, there has been a lot of reports on Amazon of Rampages jamming up, often after only a few uses.

 So while the Rampage has a lot to recommend it, I still find myself picking up my Alpha Trooper.
-However, if you find you prefer the ergonomics of the Rampage, it is still an excellent choice and the Sonic Ice color scheme looks awesome!
+However, if you find you prefer the ergonomics of the Rampage, it is still an excellent choice and the !

-An excellent springer, that has pretty much all the attributes you need for a primary.
-Recommended.
+Overall, this is an excellent springer, that has pretty much all the attributes you need for a primary.
+Highly Recommended.

 NERF Doomlands Lawbringer